 Roc is a midrange disc where many disc golf players considered it as the top professional midrange discs.
-This disc is known for its reliability, especially when thrown by professional players.
-Meanwhile, the Roc3 is the retooled version of the original Roc midrange disc and is made faster and straighter than its predecessor.
+Professional players often rely on this disc for its reliability.
+Meanwhile, the Roc3 is a retooled version of the original Roc midrange disc, designed to be faster and straighter than its predecessor.
 This disc excels in controlled shots as well as midrange drives.

 Roc: The Top Professional Midrange Disc